Foster Care Licensing Requirements: What You Need to Qualify

 The Foster-to-Adopt Transition Guide includes a licensing readiness checklist and a home safety walkthrough guide to help you identify any gaps before your home study is scheduled — so you're not scrambling to fix things the week the caseworker comes to your door.

-If you meet the basic requirements and have stable housing, reliable income, and a genuine capacity to care for a child who has experienced trauma, you are likely eligible.
+If you meet the basic requirements and have stable housing, reliable income, and a genuine capacity to care for a child who has experienced trauma, you may be eligible.
 The best way to find out for certain is to make the initial call to your county agency and ask.

 Get Your Free Foster-to-Adopt Transition Guide — Quick-Start Checklist